Sex during pregnancy: What's OK, what's not

 Can sex during pregnancy cause a miscarriage?

-Although many couples worry that sex during pregnancy will cause a miscarriage, sex isn't generally a concern.
+Having sex during pregnancy won't provoke a miscarriage.
 Most miscarriages occur because the fetus isn't developing normally.

 What are the best sexual positions during pregnancy?